ArchanaChillala/iwp-java-examples/GigaSecond/README.md

-**Gigasecond**
+## Gigasecond

-Calculate the moment when someone has lived for 109 seconds.
+Calculate the moment when someone has lived for 10^9 seconds.

 A gigasecond is 109 (1,000,000,000) seconds.